allendecodemtl/Udemy_Java/Notes.md

 >- Cannot instantiate an abstract class
 >- Abstract classes are extended not implemented
 >- Decision based "Is A" vs "Has A" relationship
+> Abstract classes are similar to Interfaces.
+You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation
+> However, with Abstract classes, you can decalre fields that not static and final, and define public, protected, private concrete methods
+> An Abstract class can extend only one parent class but it can implement multiple interfaces
+> When an Abstract class is subclassed, the subclass usually provides implementations for all of the abstract methods in it parent class
+> However, if it does not, then the subclass must also be declared abstract
+> Use an abstract class when
+>- You want to share code among several closely related classes (Animal - with fields name. name...)
+>- You expect classes that extend your abstract class to have many commond methods or fields or required access modifiers other than public (protected, private)
+>- You want to declare non static or non fial fields, this enables you to define methods thatn can access and modify the state of an object (getName, setName).
+>- When you have a requirement for your base class to provide a default implementation of certain methods but other methods should be open to being overridden by child classes
+>- **Summary:** The purpose of abstract class is to provide a common definiton of a base class that multiple derived calsses can share

 ``` java
 public abstract class Animal {